GoHypernet/hypernet-protocol/packages/contracts/deployments.md

 ## Avalanche Mainnet

-Avalanche test network that replicates the functionality of the Avalanche mainnet.
-Metamask settings can be found [here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask/#avalanche-mainnet-settings).
+Avalanche is a low-cost, EVM-compatible, eco-friendly blockchain network secured by a novel sub-sampled voting consensus mechanism.
+Metamask settings can be found
+[here](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask/#avalanche-mainnet-settings).

 - Registry Factory: [`0xc5b292502cDb63f6c19A9a85a29B5F5834b9146a`](https://snowtrace.io/address/0xc5b292502cDb63f6c19A9a85a29B5F5834b9146a)